Av1-Lv5/Frontendmentor-challenges/README.md

 # Frontendmentor-challenges
 The list of all the Frontendmentor challenges I have completed, with the tech stack used.

+> Frontendmentor is a platform offering, some free and paywalled professional designs for frontend developers to create stunning projects to showcase in their portfolios.

 | Challenge | Tech stack | Repo | Live |
 | --- | --- | --- | :-: |
 | [Photosnap](https://www.frontendmentor.io/challenges/photosnap-multipage-website-nMDSrNmNW) | Astro js | [Repo](https://github.com/Av1-Lv5/photosnap-FM) | [Live](https://photosnap-fm-alvs.netlify.app/) |